Please select your state

 Permission to Care is an investigation of CON schemes in eight states that reveals billions of dollars in new health care investment denied by state regulators.
 Red tape, restrictive need determinations, and competitor opposition deter the development of even more health care provisions than just what the states deny.

-Read the reports to learn more about how CON harms patients and providers and stifles health care innovation in each state: Arkansas, Georgia, Iowa, Michigan, North Carolina, South Carolina, Virginia, and West Virginia.
+Read the reports to learn more about how CON harms patients and providers and stifles health care innovation in each state: Arkansas, Georgia, Iowa, Michigan, North Carolina, South Carolina, Tennessee, Virginia, and West Virginia.

 Receive email alerts to learn how to get involved